 After correctly attaching each piece, you can start the test and go to bed.
 You can rest in any sleeping position, including on your stomach.
 Press the button at the monitor’s center until the lights turn green.
 Yellow lights signify that a sensor is not properly attached and green means the device is ready to begin recording.
 In the morning, complete the test by holding the center button until the sensor lights turn orange.

-Once Singular Sleep reviews your data, they’ll inform you if the device collected adequate information.
+Once a doctor reviews your data, they’ll inform you if the device collected adequate information.
 The company will ship the device back to you and help you set up another test if necessary.

 Who Should Use the Zmachine Synergy?

 The Zmachine Synergy is best for people who need the most thorough type of at-home sleep test available.
 The study is approved by the U.S. Food and Drug Administration (FDA) and has an EEG test, which measures how breathing changes during different sleep stages.
 This test is more similar to a traditional in-person sleep study than type 3 and 4 at-home sleep tests, which don’t include EEG testing or information on brain activity.

 The Zmachine Synergy has more components than simpler at-home tests do, and the monitor doesn’t alert users if the test wasn’t successful.
 This option is best for people who are comfortable following the test instructions exactly as directed and waiting up to a week for a second try if necessary.

 This type of test is excellent for certain types of people who think they may have sleep apnea, including:

 - Those looking for sleep stage data: This study includes an EEG test, which measures brain activity to detect sleep stages.